Nezu Museum in Aoyama, Tokyo

-Nezu Museum: Feel the Beauty of Japanese Art
+Nezu Museum: Feel the Beauty of Japanese and East Asian Art

 Nezu Museum (根津美術館) is an art museum in Aoyama, Tokyo.
-The museum was founded by Nezu Kaichiro in 1940 and holds the provate collection of pre-modern Japanese and East Asian art of the founder himself.
+The museum was founded by Nezu Kaichiro in 1940 and showcases the private collection of the founder himself.
+An extensive collection of approx 7,400 pieces of pre-modern Japanese and East Asian art are displayed at the museum including National Treasures, Important Cultural Properties, and Important Art Objects.
+The museum also hosts special exhibitions through the year.
 The museum was closed due to large-scale renovation and re-opened in 2009 with a completely new building.

 Access: 8 mins walk from Omotesando station Exit 5A